Cape independence: Ideological

 The Western Cape is the only province in the country never to have voted for the ruling ANC in a majority.
 It is also the only province that has a provincial government not controlled by that party.
 The greater Cape region traditionally draws substantial support for the DA, with the more liberal party drawing strong support from Coloureds, and more generally from people with English or Afrikaans as a first language.

 Non-racialism

+Some proponents of independence claim that South Africa is a highly racialised country.
+In an August 2023 poll conducted by the CIAG, only 31% of Black respondents agreed that "I believe that South Africa belongs to everyone who lives here regardless of their race", compared with 80% of Coloureds and 88% of Whites.

-Proponents argue that race-based laws, such as Black Economic Empowerment (BEE)—which is a policy aimed at addressing the inequalities created by apartheid implemented by the national government—unfairly discriminate against most inhabitants of the Western Cape.
+Likewise, proponents argue that race-based laws, such as Black Economic Empowerment (BEE)—which is a policy aimed at addressing the inequalities created by apartheid implemented by the national government—unfairly discriminate against most inhabitants of the Western Cape.
 Coloured leaders such as Fadiel Adams state that under the current BEE laws, coloured people are unfairly discriminated against.
 As national demographic quotas (nine percent) are imposed upon a region where coloureds make up the majority.

-Proponents campaign on making an independent Cape non-racial where race-based laws (and even racial categories) are outlawed.
+Proponents hence campaign on making an independent Cape non-racial where race-based laws (and even racial categories) are outlawed.
 Opponents have argued that Cape Independence is merely a white supremacist movement which aims to provide the Western Cape to white westerners.